 The use of a pulse oximeter may be used to determine optimum settings in unique situations and applications.
 Smaller settings yield a less radical function curve.
-Larger settings yield a more radical function curve.(See page 9 for a graphical representation.)
+Larger settings yield a more radical function curve.

-3- Setting the Oxygen-delivery Profile (As a Function of Pressure Altitude):
+3- Setting the oxygen delivery profile (as a function of pressure altitude):

 This setting allows you to change how much oxygen will be delivered as a function of pressure altitude.
 It is intended to allow you to compensate for those who may need more oxygen.
 There are eight (8) different curves (0 through +7) you can select.
 Each setting is ~12.5% more than the previous as a function of altitude.
-Once a pressure altitude of ~17.5K ft. is detected, the unit will add the contents of the P curve to the contents of the F curve (P+F) for flight operations in class-A airspace suitable for compensating plenum area associated with face masks.
+Once a pressure altitude of ~17.5 K ft. is detected, the unit will add the contents of the P curve to the contents of the F curve (P+F) for flight operations in class-A air-space suitable for compensating plenum area associated with face masks.

 The use of a pulse oximeter may be used to determine optimum settings in unique situations and applications.
 Smaller settings yield a less radical function curve.
 Larger settings yield a more radical function curve.
-(See page 9 for a graphical representation.)